oforiwaasam/oforiwaasam/README.md

-- 👋 Hi, I’m @oforiwaasam
+- 👋 Hi, I’m Lily Oforiwa Sam
 - 👀 I’m interested in AI/ML and Data Analytics.
 - 🌱 I’m currently learning AI/ML with CorrelationOne and doing a Tech Developer Internship with SEO.
 - 💞️ I’m looking to collaborate on any cool CS projects.